surevine/spiffing/README.md

 git submodule update --init
 ```

+This will also pull down [rapidxml](https://github.com/dwd/rapidxml) for you.
 Then you'll need to build `asn1c`:

 ```
 cd deps/asn1c